 "[This] should send a clear message to directors that if their companies breach competition law they risk personal disqualification".

 This message is also writ large in the CMA's recently adopted Annual Plan 2018/19, which provides that:

 "In appropriate cases, we will continue to seek disqualification of directors of companies that breach competition law, to ensure that unsuitable individuals cannot serve as company directors and in the most serious cases, we will pursue criminal prosecutions".

 Engaging with compliance concerns at an early stage

 The Burnham-on-Sea estate agents case also emphasises how the CMA's leniency programme provides obvious incentives for individuals and companies to be proactive in providing the CMA with information regarding anti-competitive arrangements.

 With the CMA increasingly active in its enforcement efforts - and now in receipt of an additional £2.8 million per annum of Government funding, specifically allocated "to stamp out anti-competitive practices" - parties would be well-advised to consider carefully any potential exposure, and take appropriate advice at the earliest possible opportunity.

-Our EU, Trade & Competition team advises clients upon achieving their commercial aims in compliance with UK and EU competition law.
+Our Competition Law & Antitrust team advises clients upon achieving their commercial aims in compliance with UK and EU competition law.
 The team also acts on high profile cartel investigations, and frequently advises clients upon making immunity and leniency applications.
 In addition, with a 20-strong Dawn Raid Response team of civil and criminal law specialists, as well as IT experts, located across our UK offices, clients rely upon us to deal effectively with the most complex of competition investigations.
 Our presence in Birmingham and London means that we are positioned to respond immediately, providing vital support at sites across the country, when clients need this most.